MONTH OF PRAYER.

 21 DAYS OF PRAYER + FASTING

 Please join all of Imagine Church, plus 80,000 other Foursquare churches across the globe, as we FAST + PRAY for 21 days together.
-Pastor Janae and the team that works for her at Foursquare puts this together every year and this year for the first time we have family resources to go along with the 21 days.
-This means that you can do this with your kids to teach them the importance of fasting and praying.
+You can do this with your whole family.
+There are prayer resources for kids also.
 Yay!
+Training your kids the importance of fasting and praying is very important.
 Each day there are short readings for the prayer theme of that day and prompts on what to pray about.

-Click the logo below, or go to www.foursquareprayer.org to learn more and to:
+Click the logo above, or go to www.foursquareprayer.org to learn more and to:

 1) Sign up for the daily reading and prayer prompts to be emailed to you every day by Pastor Janae’s team